elastic/elastic-agent/docs/test-framework-dev-guide.md

 - `mage integration:matrix` to run all tests on the complete matrix of supported operating systems and architectures of the Elastic Agent.

+#### Cleaning up resources

+The test run will keep provisioned resources (instances and stacks) around after the tests have been ran.
+This allows following `mage integration:*` commands to re-use the already provisioned resources.

+- `mage integration:clean` will de-provision the allocated resources and cleanup any local state.

 #### Passing additional go test flags

 When running the tests we can pass additional go test flag using the env variable `GOTEST_FLAGS`.